Express Yourself Through Art

 When I was a kid, my mom always cut coupons on Sunday morning.
 I’d sit beside her and do the same.
 However, I’d flip through magazines and newspapers and cut out pictures I liked or lettering I thought was neat.

-I never gave up my artsy coupon clipping habit because it’s a great way to pull inspirational images into my orbit, so that I could begin drawing expressive faces by making composites of images that said what I wanted to say, or just use these images on their own as inspirations for my own drawing riffs.
+I never gave up my artsy coupon clipping habit because it’s a great way to pull inspirational images into my orbit.
+I can draw expressive faces by making composites of images that said what I wanted to say, or just use these images on their own as inspirations for my own drawing riffs.

 Alex Powers and I are kindred spirits.
-The muses for his figure drawing and painting are actually a mish-mash of his own snapshots, magazine photographs, and newspaper tear outs, and even television images he draws.
+The muses for his figure drawings and paintings are actually a mish-mash of his own snapshots, magazine photographs and newspaper tear outs, and even television images he draws.

-Not everything is interesting.
-Powers doesn’t find the top of the head or flesh tones particularly interesting, so he often neglects to include the former and one stroke of local color is all he uses for the latter.
+- Not everything is interesting.
+Powers doesn’t find the top of the head or flesh tones particularly intriguing.
+In fact, he often neglects to include the former; one stroke of local color is all he uses for the latter.

 - Focus on what draws you in.
 Drawing expressive faces is all about finding the particular pull in every person’s mien, and capturing that in the art.

 - Define one or two contours of the head.
 But try not to make those lines longer than other lines in the face to prevent the head from separating from the background.
 This way, all areas of the artwork take on power.

 When it comes to creating expressive faces in mixed media, Powers’ methods are uniquely his own.
 Yet, I’ve learned so much from studying his process–much like I have by studying the approaches of Dina Wakley in her ArtistsNetwork.tv workshop, Expressive Faces: 10 Techniques for Mixed Media (video preview below).